 - Search the issue tracker to see if someone else has already reported the same issue.

 - Make sure you search issues on the correct repository.
-If a formula that has failed to build is part of a tap like homebrew/science or homebrew/dupes check those issue trackers instead.
+If a formula that has failed to build is part of a tap like homebrew/science or a cask is part of caskroom/cask check those issue trackers instead.

 Create an issue

 If your problem hasn’t been solved or reported, then create an issue: